Facts about the U.S. Chess Center

 - USCC Teachers are nationally certified chess coaches; and are trained by David Mehler

-- David Mehler has nearly 50 years of chess teaching experience; 2012 recipient of the United States Chess Federation’s Scholastic Service Award and was Chess Coach of the Year in Virginia nearly 20 times.
+- David Mehler has more than 50 years of chess teaching experience; 2012 recipient of the United States Chess Federation’s Scholastic Service Award and was Chess Coach of the Year in Virginia nearly 20 times.

 - Chess improves…